 October 1st, the Special Day

 The National Day is calculated according to the internationally accepted calendar, while the Mid-Autumn Festival is calculated according to the Chinese lunar calendar.
-On average, they have a chance to be on the same day per 19 years.
+On average, they have a chance to be on the same day for 19 years.
 In 2020, we have met them.

-EBEE Technology hopes everyone can have double happiness!
+eBee Technology hopes everyone can have double happiness!